 Tourism, ‘Nationalism’ & Shifting Demographics

-When Franco decided to open up Spain’s doors to northern European tourists, the Canaries benefited as much as the mainland.
-Millions of holidaymakers now pour into the islands year-round.
+When Franco decided to open up Spain’s doors to Northern European tourists by abolishing tourist visas in 1959, the Canaries benefited as much as the mainland.
+The scene was set for huge numbers of holidaymakers to begin pouring into the islands year-round.

 In 1978 a new constitution was passed in Madrid with devolution as one of its central pillars.
 Thus the Canary Islands became a comunidad autónoma (autonomous region) in August 1982, yet they remained divided into two provinces.